 Chicago Booth Social Enterprise Initiative

-The Social Enterprise Initiative (SEI) at the University of Chicago Booth School of Business supports the aspirations of students and alumni to impact societal issues and furthers research on how institutions help solve social problems.
-Through ongoing curricular development, alumni and student programming, and support of faculty pursuits, SEI builds on Chicago Booth's commitment to rigorous analysis and its discipline-based approach to understanding organizations, markets, and policy.
+The Social Enterprise Initiative (SEI) at the University of Chicago Booth School of Business supports the aspirations of students, faculty, and alumni to impact societal issues and furthers research on how institutions help solve social problems.
+Through ongoing curricular development, programming, and support of faculty pursuits, SEI builds on Chicago Booth's commitment to rigorous analysis and its discipline-based approach to understanding organizations, markets, and policy.